Why is the kitchen the heart of a home?

 Functional

-Day to day, the kitchen is a practical space.
+From day to day, the kitchen is a practical space.
 We use it to provide meals for ourselves and our family.
 More than one person may be cooking or baking at any one time, so there has to be a functional structure at the core of the room.
 How do you create a functional space, though?
 The layout, storage, and utility of the room must all meet your needs.

 Social